Attention: Please bring an Internet-capable laptop 💻📡 to the conference if possible; we will be doing and checking textual analysis work on computers.

 St Luke the Evangelist, who wrote the Gospel of Luke, was a physician; Luke is a book of resilience and healing for the soul.
-At the conference, learn from Richard Yen and others to lead an inductive Bible study – or sharpen your skills – and at once study the first part of Luke (of three parts) with your brethren in Christ, with background explained by expositor Po-wei Chen.
+At the conference, learn from Richard Yen and others to lead an inductive Bible study – or sharpen your skills – and at once study the first part of Luke (1.1–9.50, the first of three parts) with your brethren in Christ, with reflections from George Shen on the kingdom of God.
 On the second day, learn from Eric ‘Pak’ Liang to lead an evangelistic Bible study.
 Sanctify these two days with scriptural sacrifices of Morning and Evening Prayer (daily worship services) according to the Book of Common Prayer, and learn a metrical psalm you can teach your church to sing.
 Come to the conference to be empowered by God’s word and bring its healing back to your local church.

 Tell your friends with this letter-sized poster (pdf):

 |Day 1: 30 June||Event|

 |17:30–19:00||The Kingdom of God in Luke||George Shen|

 |20:00–21:30||Bible study: Luke 5.27–39|

 On Sunday, the schedule includes morning and evening worship services as well as a sermon: